 Prepping is a buzzword that is a twisted parody of the ideal.
 If you were to believe the traditional media, you would think prepping to be crazy, not normal, something only nuts do!

-To our Country’s Pioneers Prepping was Called Daily Life
+To our Country’s Pioneers, Prepping was Called Daily Life

 Having a lardier of food meant surviving the brutal months of winter.
 Food had to be hunted down, butchered and skinned, then stored.
 Repairs couldn’t be taken to a specialist, and replacement tools had to be made.
 Bearing arms was expected for self-defense and carried no moral stigma.
 Sewing and cooking were good skills rather than hobbies.

 Self-reliance and preparedness are thankfully seeing a resurgence right now.
 Beyond those scared of doomsday, or those wanting to forgo modern living, prepping is taking root with more people every day.
 Learning new skills and stockpiling basic staples can’t hurt, but not having them can.
 Disasters like Hurricane Sandy starkly remind people how quickly everything can be taken away and that running water, cell service, and electricity won’t always be there.

-You can start your prepping journey with the resources from what to stock, how to store it as well as a plethora of tips and how-tos.
-Join in the conversation at Survivalist Forum, ask questions and meet new friends of like minds.
+You can start your prepping journey with the resources from what to stock and how to store it, as well as many tips and how-tos.
+Join the conversation at Survivalist Forum, ask questions, and meet new friends of like minds.
 Then become a supporter as we have.